jonatha1992/Hash/flask_app/README.md

 This simple Flask application mimics the basic hashing functionality of the original Windows Forms application.
 Users can upload multiple files and the server will compute a SHA-1 hash for each file and display summary statistics.

-After hashing, a CSV report can be downloaded with the same columns as the original desktop report (order, name, extension, size in bytes, human readable size and SHA-1 hash).
+After hashing, a CSV report can be downloaded with the same columns as the original desktop report (orden, nombre, extensión, tamaño en bytes, tamaño legible y hash SHA-1).

 ## Setup